 Roulette Outside Bets

 If you calculate the house edge for even-money bets, you will get the same result.
-Let’s assume, you want to place an Odds or Even bet and wager £1 on Even.
-As we know, there are 18 even numbers of the wheel, which means there are 18 ways to win with this bet.
-Yet, there are also 18 odd numbers plus the zero pocket, which makes for 19 ways to lose.
+Let’s assume you want to place an Odd or Even bet and wager £1 on Even.
+As we know, there are 18 even numbers on the wheel, which means there are 18 ways to win with this bet.
+Yet, there are also 18 odd numbers plus the zero pocket, which makes 19 ways to lose.

 There are many different bets one can place in a game of European roulette and their payouts vary accordingly.
-Players’ chances of winning with some of them are greater, but the house will always have the same advantage for all types of bets, namely 2.70%.
+Players’ chances of winning with some of them are greater, but the house always has the same advantage for all types of bet, namely 2.70%.

-While there is no way to completely offset the advantage of the casino, being able to calculate the house edge will help players place smarter bets, implement a suitable betting strategy and minimise there losses in the long run.
+While there is no way to completely offset the casino’s advantage, being able to calculate the house edge will help players place smarter bets, implement a suitable betting strategy and minimise their losses in the long run.

 European Roulette House Edge | |||